tbogdala/filefreezer/README.md

 * flag: hash on start instead of just checking mod time
 * flag: verbosity level

-* Storage needs a rename user function.
-This needs to be exposed through a command in cmd/freezer and added to unit tests in both places.

 * make sure it only adds files automatically, not symlinks

 * work on readability of error messages wrt bubbling up error objects
-* Server could return capabilities in json response to login that could have things like MaxChunkSize for the client to use.

-* When removing a user, any files and chunks owned by the user should also be removed.

 Workflows
 ---------